imagitama/Pro-Store/README.md

 - Install from the Admin CP.

 ##Notes
 **This plugin is in BETA.
-I do not recommend you install on a production server.
-It has been done so before without issue, though.**
+I do not recommend you install on a production server!
+See below for more information.**

 Q: Why would I use this plugin over third party software?

 A: A medium-sized community needed a store to sell products and I didn't like the idea of using third party software as they are usually too big, slow and difficult to customise.
 Instead I wrote my own software in the form of a plugin, so forum admins can customise it like any other plugin.
 That's why you would use this plugin.

+##More Notes

 The biggest benefit, the reason why I encourage you to use third party software until this plugin is ready, to third party software is it's secure and has been **confirmed** secure.
 Although I trust my code, I don't trust people to spend a lot of their real money in this.